culturing/poems/Poems/2025-11-16/09 A Seat at the Table.md

 to be put back together in new configurations, respecting their origins but never again as they were.
-It's a crime to be free, too free, and to dishonor life and love with a cruelty not even animals know.
-Only we can make lust a religion, and power its handmaiden.
+It's a crime to be free, too free, and to dishonor life and love with a cruelty not even animals know, to make lust a religion, and power its handmaiden.
 Thus in the spirit of chivalry let me remind you: aim higher, and dream better dreams than those found in pornography.
 You are still human after all,